-Methadone oral solution is a substitute for street drugs like heroin which cause addiction.
+Methadone oral solution is a substitute for street drugs like heroin which cause dependence and addiction.

 It is important for you to continue to take methadone regularly, every day.